 Undoubtedly, both the technologies are alluring and have won the hearts of the developers’ community.
 If you agree with the point mentioned above, then you should go through the nitty-gritty of both the technologies and understand their aspects.

-Node.js vs Golang: Parameter-Based Comparison
+Node.js vs Golang: Parameter-Based Comparison in 2023

 Criterion #1: Performance